helenmurugan/the-groomers-network/README.md

 ![Main image](documentation/readme_landing_page.jpg)

-The Groomer's Network is a professional networking site that allows pet grooming professionals to network and access information about upcoming events.
-It has a registration/login system and allows users to create, read and update a personalised profile.
-Users can create, read, update and delete thir own posts, comment on posts, delete their own comments and view upcoming events.
+The Groomer's Network is a Django web application that allows pet grooming professionals to network and access information about upcoming events.
+It has a registration/login system that allows users to create and manage a personalised profile.
+Users can post content to promote themselves, share information and network with other users.
+They can also access information about upcoming grooming workshops, seminars and competitions.

-Currently, pet grooming professionals use private Facebook groups to network and promote events.
-There are many such groups covering a diverse range of themes, some of which are very active.
-Events such as grooming competitions, workshops and seminars are often promoted only on these private Facebook groups which can be restrictive.
-The Groomer's Network provides a dedicated setting that encourages a professional approach to networking.
-The majority of pet grooming professionals work alone, as small business owners, and therefore the need for this type of platform is real, to enhance professional standards through sharing of information and to avoid isolation in this profession.

 ![GitHub Badge](https://img.shields.io/badge/GitHub-181717?logo=github&logoColor=fff&style=for-the-badge)
 ![Gitpod Badge](https://img.shields.io/badge/Gitpod-FFAE33?logo=gitpod&logoColor=fff&style=for-the-badge)